Caliper-Corporation/TsmAPIsExamples/VehicleMonitor/README.md

 ## Framework Design Pattern

-The framework is designed with performance-critical applications in mind, while paying attention to ease of use.
+The framework is designed with performance-critical applications in mind, while paying attention to intuition and ease of use.
 The following figure illustrates the design.

 ![Image](./img/vm_framework_design.png)